How To Progress Planks (10 Advanced Plank Variations)

-Meaning, you could have a super strong plank in terms of not extending through the low back, but you’re unable to retract your shoulders which means from a full body approach you have some work to do before trying anything too badass.
+Meaning, you could have a super-strong plank in terms of not extending through the low back, but you’re unable to retract your shoulders which means from a full-body approach you have some work to do before trying anything too badass.

-Not only does this give everyone a starting point and baseline but it also prepares them to remain injury free.
+Not only does this give everyone a starting point and baseline but it also prepares them to remain injury-free.
 A weak core, in any of it’s areas, will eventually cause injury and discomfort.

-Tips On The Plank Exercise
+Tips On How To Perform A Plank

 - Lift the body off the floor so that the points of contact are the forearms and the balls of the feet (feet flexed)